nickmalleson/footfall/MelbourneAnalysis/Modelling/CrossValidationProcess.md

-### Cross validation process
+## Cross validation

 Machine learning methods are used to try and model the unknown.
 The model will never be perfect.
 The aim is to produce a model which performs well when making predictions on new data.
 To train the model, you feed data, containing both the target and predictor variables, into the machine learning algorithm and it identifys patterns and determines how to best predict the target variable.
 You could test how good the method is that the model comes up with for predicting the target variable using the same data used to train it; however, this would likely lead to an overly optimistic view on how the model will generalise to new data (it has already seen the training data and so knows how to handle it).

 The ability to generalise to new data is what we are really interested in, and so model evaluation really requires a seperate test data set not included in the training data fed to the model.
 In the absence of new data, to estimate a model's skill on new data, we have to use statistical tricks.
 For instance, fitting the model on a portion of the data and 'holding out' another portion of data, which the model does not see during training, to test the model performance.
 During this process it is essential to avoid data leakage (see below).

 However, by chance the held-out data might be particularly easy or particularly hard to predict.
 Resampling is an approach to accounting for this.
 K-fold CV is an example of resampling.
 By repeatedly sampling the data into training and hold-out testing sets we are able to account for the model sensitivity to the data it has been trained on.
 By averaging the performance metrics over many folds we get a better sense of the model which will, on average, best generalise to new data.
 Once the resmapling process has been used to estimate the skill of the models under consideration, the resampling procedure is then finished with.